ChalmersGU-data-structure-courses/lab-system/README.md

   │   │              # All lab group repositories are initially clones of the 'problem' branch.
   │   │              # Also contains a branch 'solution' with the official lab solution.
   │   │
-  │   └──  grading   # Grading repository, maintained by the lab script.
+  │   └──  grading   # Grading repository, maintained by the lab scripts.
   │                  # Fetches the official problem and solution branches and submissions from individual lab groups.
   │                  # Contains merge commits needed to represent three-way diffs on the GitLab UI.
   │                  # The individual submissions are available as tags of the form lab-group-XX/submissionYYY.